curiousHG/DFS-on-MarvelChracters/ReadMe.md

 ## Marking Marvel Characters as points on a 2D plane
-To run the code
+simply open the index.html file to run the code in the "firstTry" folder
-npm install